Julvin/Coding-Solutions/README.md

-Here is the collection of the LeetCode questions I have solved over time.
+Here is the collection of the coding questions I have solved over time.
 I would continuously update the file with new questions I solved with Python or SQL.
 Feel free to check it out

+LeetCode
 Python Solve: 93

 MySQL Solve: 75

+HackerRank
+MySQL Solve: 1